arabcoders/watchstate/README.md

 ## updates

+### 2024-05-04

+The new webhook endpoint no longer requires a key, and it's now open to public you just need to specify the backend name.

 ### 2024-04-30 - [BREAKING CHANGE]

 We are going to retire the old webhooks endpoint, please refer to the [FAQ](FAQ.md#how-to-add-webhooks) to know how to